-It has plenty of buildings, sure, but think of it as a place of culture, tradition, clothes, food, and vibrant colour.
-Temples, food, kimonos – all these things are celebrated in a city that has no fewer than 17 UNESCO World Heritage sights.
+Think of it as a place of culture; traditional houses, geishas in elegant kimonos, and amazing food.
+Alll these things are celebrated in a city that has no fewer than 17 UNESCO World Heritage sights.

 Kyoto in a nutshell